iveksl2/r_py_mirror/documentation/readme.md

     return x1 + x2
 ```

-Both Roxygen & Docstrings provide more extensive functionality then this simple example.
+Both Roxygen & Docstrings provide more extensive functionality then this simple example:
-  See [here](https://github.com/klutometis/roxygen) for additional details on Roxygen.
+  * See [here](https://github.com/klutometis/roxygen) for additional details on Roxygen
-  See [here](https://www.python.org/dev/peps/pep-0257/) for additional details on Docstrings.
+  * See [here](https://www.python.org/dev/peps/pep-0257/) for additional details on Docstrings